 Important things to ensure:

 This section describes the steps required for promoting or transferring employees with a Sales Commission Plan.
-When a promotion or transfer occurs it is important for Sales Managers to follow specific steps to ensure a smooth employee experience during the transition.
-The Sales Operations, Sales Finance, and the Commissions team all need to be informed so the necessary systems can be updated and the team member can receive a new compensation plan.
+When a promotion or transfer occurs, it is important for Sales Managers to follow specific steps to ensure a smooth employee experience during the transition.
+The Sales Operations, Sales Finance, and the Commissions team need to be informed so the necessary systems can be updated and the team member can receive a new compensation plan.

 Note These steps are in addition to all other steps required for promotions and transfers in partnership with the People team.